Code-Institute-Submissions/first-milestone-project-34/README.md

 * The gallery could be expanded to feature more images while taking up the same amount of space on the page, possibly with the use of a carousel or images that can be hidden.
 These images could also be enlarged with a click.
 * An additional script could allow the navbar links could cause the page to scroll to the relevant section rather than immediately snap to it.
 * The input validation of the contact form could be improved.
 A captcha could be added to prevent bot spam.
-* Google Maps could be implemented to show the area that the services are provided.
+* Google Maps could be implemented to show the area in which the services are provided.

 ## Technologies Used
 * [HTML5](https://www.w3.org/TR/2017/REC-html52-20171214/)